ahuggins/event-test/readme.md

 ## Short Term To Do's

+* User
+    * Profile
+        * integrate social networks
+    * "attend" an event
+    * Dashboard
+* Event
-* Add Mapping to an event
+    * Add Mapping to an event.
+* Emails
+    * Sign Up
+    * Password Reset
+    * Event Notices
+    * Weekly Notices
+* Tags
+    * Follow a tag to be notified of new events
-* When user logs in, should show them a "Dashboard" with the events they are "watching."
-Then they can view All Events to add more to their watchlist.
-Watchlist could be used to send email notifications.
+* When user logs in, should show them a "Dashboard" with the events they are "attending."
+Then they can view All Events to add more to their attendlist.
+Attendlist could be used to send email notifications.
 * Way to limit image upload size.

 * ~~Ability to add custom images to an event.
 Probably limit to a few.
 Sponsored events would be able to add more.~~
 * ~~Add Auto-complete for tags, add limitation of the tags in the DB Tags table~~
 * ~~Ability to add tags to an event when creating an event...using the events-tags-relation table~~